JherezTaylor/mongo_elk_migration/README.md

 ### Background info

-Given that we are going to be moving data around it goes without saying that you should a backup of your data before you even begin.
+Given that we are going to be moving data around it goes without saying that you should make a backup of your data before you even begin.
 I cannot stress enough that the applications for migating the data are experimental and should be treated as such.

 ### Why introduce [ElasticSearch?](https://www.elastic.co/products/elasticsearch)